 For auctions that do not require a deposit, Bid4Assets requires all bidders to provide a valid credit card prior to placing a bid.
-Bid4Assets will confirm the card is valid but will not charge your card or place a "hold" on funds.
+Bid4Assets will confirm the card via a $1 charge that will be refunded to your account after the card is authorized.
 If a bidder wins an auction but does not complete the transaction, their card will be charged a $250 non-performance fee for a real estate auction and $100 for all other auctions.

 A bidder will be prompted to verify their bid amount.
 They must then confirm they have completed their due diligence, understand the terms of the sale and agree to abide by Bid4Assets’ non-performing bidder policy.

 If a bidder has not entered their credit card information into the system, they will be prompted to do so at this time.
 If a bidder has already entered at least one credit card into the system, they can select which card they'd like to use to confirm this bid.
 Finally, they must enter their password and click on the "Bid Now" button to complete the bid.